 We also had silver buckets of flowers at the entrance to the forest, along with rose petals and herbs in baskets to be used in place of confetti.

-Alex’s sister, Emma, officiated , which added a very personal touch to our ceremony.
+Alex’s sister, Emma, officiated, which added a very personal touch to our ceremony.
 Alex and I exchanged vows that we had written, which was very special.
-A dear friend sung Elvis Presley’s “Can’t Help Falling in Love With You” during the ceremony and Alex’s uncle closed with an Irish blessing – a nod to our Irish heritage.
+A dear friend sang Elvis Presley’s “Can’t Help Falling in Love With You” during the ceremony and Alex’s uncle closed with an Irish blessing – a nod to our Irish heritage.

 Our reception was held in a large hall with fairy-lights on the ceiling and a fireplace at either end.
-Dullstroom is chilly in the evenings in autumn and the crackling fires provided much appreciated warmth and a cosy ambiance.
+Dullstroom is chilly in the evenings in autumn and the crackling fires provided much-appreciated warmth and a cozy ambiance.
 Our 130 guests were seated at rectangular tables of 10.